StevenTammen/bibledocs.org/content/verse-by-verse-studies/genesis/genesis-1/_index.md

 Scholars now generally agree, however, that the name is connected with the verb *hāwâ*, itself an archaic form of *hāyâ*, “be, become, happen.”
 What is in doubt, however, is the form of the verb.
 Some scholars have seen it as simply a combination of the root *hwh* plus prefixed *y* to make a personal name.
 Much more common is the view that it is the qal (simple) conjugation of the verb, with either a present sense—“He who is,” “the self-existent one”—or an imperfect, future sense—“He who will continue to be (present with His people).”
 Another common view is that it is the hiphil (causative) conjugation: “He who causes to be, who brings into existence,” i.e., “the Creator.”
 Although this last explanation is attractive and has had much support, it is doubtful for two reasons.
 First, there is no known example of *hāyâ* in the hiphil.
 Second, on the only occasion where an apparent attempt is made to explain the name (Ex.
 3:14f), Yahweh’s character and acts as Israel’s redeeming, covenant God, not His role as Creator, are indicated.
 {{% /quote %}}

 The point is simply that all of this doesn't really matter in the grand scheme of things.
-Anyone who reads Exodus 3:14-15 with an open mind will get the gist of *what God himself says His name means*.
+Anyone who reads Exodus 3:14-15 with an open mind will get the gist of *what God himself says His name means* (at least in terms of how He has revealed himself to humanity).
 I'll take that over scholarly speculation any day of the week.

 If you like, though, read what some scholars have to say on the divine name: